JVenom1/CSE416_Bengals_Project/README.md

 # CSE416_Bengals_Project

-Main Project Folder For Our Bengals Project
+## Overview

-Perform the following cluster analysis on sets of random district plans:
+Welcome to the main project folder for our Bengals Project!
+This repository houses the code and resources for performing cluster analysis on sets of random district plans.
+The primary goals of this project include:

-*Analyze clustering effects among ensembles of random district plans.
+- Analyzing clustering effects among ensembles of random district plans.
-*Understand patterns of clusters within an ensemble.
+- Understanding patterns of clusters within an ensemble.
-*Evaluate effectiveness of distance measures for pairs of district plans.
+- Evaluating the effectiveness of distance measures for pairs of district plans.
-*Determine how many plans in an ensemble are needed to identify almost all clusters.
+- Determining how many plans in an ensemble are needed to identify almost all clusters.
-*Visualize clusters.
+- Visualizing clusters.
-*Visualize thousands of random plans for selection of individual plans.
+- Visualizing thousands of random plans for the selection of individual plans.

-# Start Program
+## Getting Started

+To start the program, follow these steps:

-change gui/src/api/posts.js to server link and match all backend
+1. Update the server link in `gui/src/api/posts.js` to match the backend server.
+2. Navigate to the `gui` directory in your terminal:

+    ```bash
     cd gui
+    ```

+3. Install dependencies:

+    ```bash
     npm install
+    ```

+4. Start the application:

+    ```bash
     npm start
+    ```

+## Cluster Analysis

+The cluster analysis is designed to provide insights into the patterns and effects of clustering within ensembles of random district plans.
+This involves evaluating distance measures, identifying clusters, and determining the optimal number of plans to capture most clusters.

+## Visualization

+The project includes visualization components to aid in understanding and selecting individual plans.
+This is particularly useful when dealing with thousands of random plans, allowing for efficient exploration and selection.